About the Virtual Care (Telemedicine) Program:

 What platforms can telemedicine support?

-Platforms include OTN, Zoom, Teams.
-Others may be available if requested and meet HIIPA standards.
+Platforms which can be used include Ontario Telemedicne Network (OTN), Zoom, Teams.
+Others may be available if requested and meet PHIIPA standards.